 How does juice jacking work exactly?

-Here’s a common example of juice jacking: A scammer secretly installs hardware into a public USB port, which can be found in airports, hotels, or gyms.
-Nothing appears out of the ordinary, but when you're charging your phone, the hidden hardware steals your personal and financial info.
+Here's a common example of juice jacking: A scammer secretly installs hardware into a public USB port, which can be found in airports, hotels, or gyms.
+Nothing appears out of the ordinary, but when you're charging your mobile phone, the hidden hardware steals your personal and financial info, like bank statements or credit card numbers.
 The port might also infect your device with malware, making it unusable.

-Juice jackers can even load malware onto cables and leave them at charging stations or give them away as promotional items.
+Juice jackers can even load malicious software onto USB cables and leave them at public charging stations or give them away as promotional items.
 So when you're powering up, the cord is putting a virus on your phone, tablet, or laptop.

-Is juice jacking possible on iPhone and Android devices?
+Is there a threat of juice jacking on iPhone and Android devices?

-The juice jacking scam doesn’t discriminate by brand.
-Though the iPhone, iPad and Android devices all have safeguarding measures built into their operating systems (such as the “Trust This Computer?” prompt that appears on your iPhone screen when it detects you’ve plugged into a new device), none of them are foolproof.
+The juice jacking scam doesn't discriminate by brand.
+Though most connected devices, like the iPhone, iPad and Androids all have safeguarding measures built into their operating systems (such as the “Trust This Computer?” prompt that appears on your iPhone screen when it detects you've plugged into a new device), none of them are foolproof.

 While phones are most likely to fall victim to juice jacking simply because they’re frequently used and more often in need of charging while out and about, they’re not the only potential targets.
 Basically anything that charges via USB is vulnerable, including your tablet, smart watch and laptop.

-- Use power outlets to charge your devices—not just the USB cord.
+• Use power outlets to charge your devices—not just the USB cord.
 No data can be transferred this way.
-A portable battery pack is also safe.
+A portable charger or power bank is also safe.

-- If you need to charge your phone through a USB port, invest in a device like the PortaPow® USB Data Blocker.
+• If you need to charge your phone through a USB connection, invest in a device like the PortaPow® USB Data Blocker.
 It keeps data from being transmitted through the USB cord, effectively keeping juice jackers from stealing your information.